Cadaques Spain Travel Guide

 Cadaqués serves as a haven for outdoor enthusiasts, with the Cap de Creus Natural Park setting a dramatic backdrop for land and water-based activities.

 This route is a key attraction, rated from moderate to difficult (2-3 hours one way).
-It displays dramatic coastal views but can be exposed to sun and the Tramuntana wind.
+It displays dramatic coastal views it can be exposed to sun and the Tramuntana wind.
 Proper footwear and water are critical.

 While many trails are moderate, some sections present challenges due to uneven terrain, loose rocks, and elevation changes.
 Always check trail maps and conditions before setting out.